rsletta/dotfiles/README.md

 While I still want to try out using GNU Stow to manage my dotfiles, rather than using my hackety hacks bootstrapping scripts, I will start by manually sourcing stuff in.
 This will probably be a bumpy ride, but isn't that part of what makes this fun?

-macOS terminal client of choice is still [iTerm 2](https://iterm2.com).
+~macOS terminal client of choice is still [iTerm 2](https://iterm2.com).~ I have changed terminal client this time around and started using [Wez's Terminal Emulator(wezterm)](https://wezfurlong.org/wezterm/), which is using lua for [configuration](./wezterm).
 On iOS I use [Blink Shell](https://blink.sh), when ssh'ing into the Linux servers.

-At the moment, I have reset all colors to defaults, until I land on something I have been using [Gruvbox](https://github.com/morhetz/gruvbox) as my color scheme for some time.
+At the moment, I have been using [Gruvbox](https://github.com/morhetz/gruvbox) as my color scheme for some time.
 I've also used to use [Nord](https://www.nordtheme.com/), but my eyes are not what they used to, and I needed something new and contrasty.
 I had a quick look at [catppucin](https://catppuccin.com), and while it looks nice, I couldn't quite get the right feel for it.
 I might revisit it later, but I still search for the a color scheme that both looks good, and is easy on the eyes contrast wise.

 ## Scripts